Frequently asked questions

 What are the stages for building the Elbtower?

 There is a tight schedule for the Elbtower: SIGNA submitted the building application in December 2020.
 In December 2021, work could begin on the excavation pit enclosure.
-The foundations will be laid in winter 2022 and the building construction will begin in spring 2023.
-The Elbtower is expected to be completed two years later.
+The foundations were laid in winter 2022 and the building construction began in spring 2023.
+The Elbtower is expected to be completed in 2025.

 How did the competition proceed?